Lancashire Fire and Rescue Service

 The Lancashire Fire and Rescue Service is the county-wide, statutory emergency fire and rescue service for the English non-metropolitan county of Lancashire and the separate boroughs of Blackpool and Blackburn with Darwen.
+It is one of 45 fire and rescue services in England and operates under the governance of the Lancashire Combined Fire Authority.

 The service is made up of six area commands as follows: Northern, Southern, Eastern, Western, Central and Pennine.
 Within these areas there are 18 wholetime, 17 retained stations and four day crewed stations providing Lancashire with 24-hour fire cover.